jackson15j/android_test/README.md

 * Get *markdown navigator* for native editing of markdown files.
 * Get *Genymotion* if you don't want to use built in emulators.
 * If you don't see a preview on layout files, check the version drop down above the preview pane.
-It's probably on an imcompatible version (Like android N).
+It's probably on an incompatible version (Like android N).
 * Apparently real Android dev's still use Android Studio.
 * https://developer.android.com/training/index.html